oraclechinaappdev/CloudNative_Mobile/Putting All Together/501-PuttingAllTogetherLab.md

 # ORACLE Cloud Test Drive #
 -----
-## 501: Update Source Code for Sending Push Notification from JEE Application to Mobile Cloud Service ##
+## 501: Update Settings for Sending Push Notification from JEE Application to Mobile Cloud Service ##

 ### Introduction ###
 On the completion of Lab 4 - Mobile Service and App, you should be able to run the 'Cafe Supremo' app on Android device and configured all necessary mobile backend services.
 Customer using Cafe Supremo app can logon, explore personalized promotion and menu.